alberand/Blog/content/handle_file_dialog.md

 Modified: 22.10.2018
 Status: published
 Tags: Selenium, testing, AutoIt, xdotool
+Keywords: Selenium, testing, AutoIt, xdotool
 Slug: selenium-file-dialog
-Authors: Andrey Albershtein
+Author: Andrey Albershtein
-Summary: Handling browser's file dialog within Selenium test
+Summary: How to handle file dialog in any browser with Selenium framework.
+Lang: en

 Selenium is awesome automation tool for testing your website and simulating user's actions.
 I used it for a few times and found one important feature which